|

 Lee as Kato in the Green Hornet, and read about him in the Black Belt

-magazines, and had much respect and admiration for him.
-However,
+magazines, and had much respect and admiration for him; however,

 Bruce's kicks were nowhere as powerful as Parks from what I saw.
 No one

 had heard of Taekwondo then.
-My friends urged me to join their Karate
+In fact, it was advertised as Korean Karate.
+My friends urged me to join their Karate schools.
+However, without hesitation, I joined Park's school.
+I must

 have been the longest brown-belt wearer in the history of martial arts.